solidjs/solid/documentation/guides/getting-started.md

 ## Learn Solid

 Solid is all about small composable pieces that serve as building blocks for our applications.
-These pieces are mostly functions and in so Solid has many shallow-top level APIs.
+These pieces are mostly functions with many shallow-top level APIs.
 Fortunately to start you won't need to know about most of them.

 The two main types of blocks you have at your disposal are Components and Reactive Primitves.